Coorbit spaces associated to integrably admissible dilation groups: Coorbit spaces associated to integrably admissible dilation groups

 and $Y_d (X) = \{ (c_i)_{i \in I} \in \CC^I \; : \; \|(c_i)_{i \in I} \|_{Y_d (X)} < \infty \}$. \end{definition}

-For further reference, we mention some properties of $Y_d (X)$ to be used in the sequel.
+For further reference, we remark some basic properties of $Y_d (X)$ to be used in the sequel.

-\begin{remark} \begin{enumerate}[(i)] \item The sequence space $Y_d (X)$ forms a well-defined Banach space, independent of the choice of the defining neighborhood $U$. \item If $Y = L_v^{p,q} (G)$ for some weight $v : G \to \RR^+$, then the norm $\| \cdot \|_{Y_d (X)}$ is equivalent to a weighted $\ell^{p,q}$-norm.
-More precisely, the equivalence reads
+\begin{remark} \begin{enumerate}[(i)] \item The sequence space $Y_d (X)$ forms a well-defined Banach space, independent of the choice of the defining neighborhood $U$. \item The norm $\| \cdot \|_{Y_d (X)}$ is equivalent to a weighted $\ell^{p,q}$-norm.
+In particular, for the Lebesgue space $Y = L^p (G)$, the associated sequence space is $Y_d (X) = \ell^p (X)$ for all $p \in [1,\infty]$. \end{enumerate} \end{remark}